2022 Update: GDPR and CCTV cameras in vehicles – are you still compliant with data protection laws?

-The Surveillance Camera Commissioner has produced a range of tools and guidance including a toolkit for small and medium businesses considering the use of CCTV and a self assessment tool to find out whether your CCTV usage is compliant with the surveillance camera code of practice.
+The Biometric and Surveillance Camera Commissioner has produced a range of tools and guidance including a toolkit for small and medium businesses considering the use of CCTV and a self assessment tool to find out whether your CCTV usage is compliant with the surveillance camera code of practice.
 You can download the guidance here.

 For tools and guidance to complete a privacy impact assessment and ensure your organisation is compliant with GDPR and other data protection laws, subscribe to Astrid today.